taylortao/MyBlogRawMarkDownFile/_posts/Key value storage overview.md

 (2) Multi leader replication: writes can go to a small subset of leader instances and reads can come from any instance (3) Leaderless replication: writes go to all instances, reads come from all instances (for example: quorum)

+### Replication consistency
+Strong Consistency: read sees all previous writes, which means a read operation returns the value that was last written for a given object.

+Eventual Consistency: read sees subset of previous writes, it is the weakest of the guarantees.

+Consistent Prefix: read sees initial sequence of writes, it is guaranteed to observe an ordered sequence of writes starting with the first write to a data object. this is similar to "snapshot isolation" consistency

+Bounded Staleness: read sees all “old” writes, and staleness is defined by a time period T, say 5 minutes.

+Monotonic Reads: read sees increasing subset of writes, it is often called a "session guarantee".

+Read My Writes: read sees all writes performed by reader.

 ## Failure detection
 Lease: a time-bound leases to grant clients rights on resources.